-- If a @list file is used, PKZIP reads it, then checks for which files exist.
-If a pattern is specified in the @list file, PKZIP generates a list of the files which match this pattern. - If directory recursion has been specified with the recurse option, PKZIP next looks for any subdirectories.
+If directory recursion has been specified with the recurse option, PKZIP next looks for any subdirectories.
 If it locates subdirectories it goes into them and looks for any files matching the files specified on the command line or in the @list file.
 If PKZIP finds subdirectories in the subdirectories, it repeats the process.
 It will continue this process until it finds no additional subdirectories.

 Now PKZIP has a list in memory of all the files it should take.
 The files specified for exclusion are now compared against this list, and any that match are removed.
-If after this step is complete the list in memory is empty, PKZIP finishes with a message "Nothing to do!".
+If after this step is complete the list in memory is empty, PKZIP finishes with a "Nothing to do!"message.